Whale washes up at Hokio Beach

 Remana Rudd was one of those tasked with watching over the whale and spent some time in the icy water.
 He was relieved of his duties occasionally to seek the warmth of a small fire on the beach being fed by driftwood.

-A huge digger from Graeme Bagrie Contracts was slowly making its way down the beach from the Waitarere Beach entrance about three kilometres away.
+A huge digger from Graeme Bagrie Contracts was slowly making its way down the beach from the Waitarere Beach entrance about 3km away.

 The digger would clear a massive hole in the dunes before dragging the whale to its resting place.